All Episodes

 Right.

-And well, confidence is one thing, but you know, they've they're always hitting on President Bush about being arrogant and being arrogant.
+And well, confidence is one thing, but you know, they're always hitting on President Bush about being arrogant and being arrogant.

 So it should be about presenting her ideas and what she can do.

-See, you there are two different standards.
+See, there are two different standards.

 A liberal cannot be arrogant.